 Adjusting U Brakes

-Reader Peter Stock has sent a description and photos of Dia Compe AD 990 U brakes which have helical springs like those of many cantilever brakes.
+Reader Peter Stock has sent a description and photos of Dia Compe AD 990 U brakes with helical springs like those of many cantilever brakes.
 But U brake studs do not have holes next to them for return springs.
 The springs are instead at the outer end of the studs.
 The brakes shown at the top of this article use the same arrangement.

 One end of each spring connects to the outer face of the brake arm, fitting into the small hole at the 5 o-clock position below the stud in the image below.